thunderbug1/Clark/work_protocol-Alex.md

 	change of the number would require rewriting the haptic interface code.
 	Planed solution: the new robot should, to be compatible, return standard values for all non existing sensors so that the old code can be used.

+9/12/2015 10:00-14:00 HOME -- 4h

+	Integrating the Usc references which are necessary for the Maestro servo controller into the server side code.
+	Preparing the code to be merged into the existing project by encapsulating the functionality int a single class.
+	Implementing the wrist spin functionality in the interface.